Install with Docker

 night from the Git repository.
 Be warned that this image is experimental and can

-contain a lot of bugs or corrupt your data, as the main
+contain a lot of bugs or corrupt your data, as the main branch can be

 instable from time to time.
 This image will fetch the latest sources from the